Sophomore Research Experience

 - And more………….

 - Students may earn up to $2,700 per academic year (Fall and Spring Semesters – dependent on FWS eligibility).

 - Participate in the Undergraduate Research Symposium in March/April

 - Submit a brief research report (1,000 - 1,500 words) by end of spring semester of award year.

-- Attend three workshops sponsored by the Office of Student Research during the award year.
+- Attend two workshops sponsored by the Office of Student Research during the award year.

 - Complete an evaluation at the end of each semester of the engagement